 Keeping Bristol Safe Partnership

-CSPRs - Child Safeguarding Practice Reviews
+Child Safeguarding Practice Reviews (CSPRs)

 What is a Child Safeguarding Practice Review?

-The Children and Social Work Act (2017) and Working Together to Safeguard Children (2023) guidance introduced a new legal framework in respect of local safeguarding arrangements for children.
+The Children and Social Work Act (2017) and Working Together 2023 guidance introduced a new legal framework in respect of local safeguarding arrangements for children.
 Responsibility for how a system learns lessons from serious child safeguarding incidents now rests at a national level with the Child Safeguarding Practice Review Panel and at a local level with the Safeguarding Partners (KBSP).
 This means that Serious Case Reviews have been replaced by Local Child Safeguarding Practice Reviews (CSPRs) as learning reviews conducted in cases where abuse or neglect of a child is known or suspected, and the child has died or been seriously harmed.

 The purpose of a Child Safeguarding Practice Review is to: